jedevc/fyp-report/report.md

 use type $A$ in the context of type $B$, the meta-type of $B$ must appear in a path originating from the meta-type of $A$.
-This technique allows checking most safe operations, while requiring extra care when trying unsafe operations, like downcasting from floats to ints.
+This technique allows checking most safe operations, while requiring extra care when trying unsafe operations, like down-casting from floats to ints.

 Beyond the meta-type graph here, we additionally define a universal meta-type, which skips the reachability check entirely, always returning true; this type can be assigned anything and used anywhere.
-This is the meta-type that we use when the meta-type is unknown, such as with external library integrations.
+This is the meta-type that we use when the meta-type is unknown, such as with external library integration.
 This type isn't notated in the graph directly, since it's defined as an additional abstraction on top.